The Age of Plastic: Legacy and influence

 Popular French bands such as Justice, Daft Punk and Phoenix have been influenced by The Age of Plastic.
 Justice has said that they were "totally fascinated by The Buggles' first album [The Age of Plastic].
 It's full of stuff we like - there's a bit of electro, a bit of pop, a bit of classical going on there...
 We like the way they operated too, as an autonomous duo..."

 In 2000, as part of the Island Remasters series, the album was reissued with three bonus tracks, "Technopop", "Island" and "Johnny on the Monorail (A Very Different Version)".
 The album was remastered and re-released again on 24 February 2010 in Japan.
 The new edition included nine additional tracks, three of which were from the 2000 re-release album.
 A single and special DJ version of "Elstree" also appeared on the 2010 reissue of the album, as well as a 12" version of "Clean, Clean".
 The album's 2010 reissue briefly appeared at number 225 in Japan.

 On 28 September 2010, the Buggles reunited to play their first full-length live performance of the album.
 The event was billed as "The Lost Gig" and took place at Ladbroke Grove's Supperclub in Notting Hill, London.
 It was a fundraiser with all earnings going to the Royal Hospital for Neuro-disability.
 With the exception of "Video Killed the Radio Star" and "The Plastic Age", which the band had previously played together, "The Lost Gig" saw the first live performances of all of the remaining songs from The Age of Plastic.

 Track listing

+All songs written by Trevor Horn and Geoff Downes, except where noted.
+Source for section names and lengths of "Video Killed the Radio Star": The Buggles (1979).
+Extracts From The Age of Plastic (1979).
+Island Records.